Training tools for developing great people skills.

 There are several advantages and disadvantages that should be weighed out before choosing to follow this structure and theory.
 First, let's look at some of the benefits of classical management theory.

-Decision-Making By a Single Leader
+Decision-Making by a Single Leader

 The classical management theory proposes an autocratic leadership approach.
 That means a single leader (or a small group of authority figures) is responsible for making decisions.
 On top of that, they are the ones that choose how employees will be organized and directed.